G-S9N6DX06CF

 Lion prides with a rich, reliable food supply can afford to be territorial.

-In these cases encounters between lions from different prides are very hostile, but actual fighting is rare.
+In these cases, encounters between lions from different prides are very hostile, but actual fighting is rare.

-Both lions and lionesses signal their occupation of an area by scent marking with urine and by roaring.
+Both lions and lionesses signal their occupation of an area by scent-marking with urine and by roaring.

 Roars can carry for a good 8 km and advertise a lion’s location.